ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 Missing a slider head (either by not hitting it or hitting it during its miss window) would previously break combo but not cause a MISS judgement, and a judgement could still be received for the missed slider by completing the rest of it.
 This allowed players to get scores with low max combo while technically having no misses.

 In lazer, not hitting the slider head will give a MISS judgement for the whole slider.
-After missing a slider head, combo, score, and accuracy can still be gained from slider ticks, repeats, and ends.
+After missing a slider head, combo, score and accuracy can still be gained from slider ticks, repeats and ends.

 |  |  |
 | :-- | :-: |